 In actual fact, the relative cost of how penalties are calculated is never more pronounced than when fixed-mortgage rates stay flat or rise slightly over an extended period – exactly the scenario that many experts predict will unfold in the coming years.
-(To put that in perspective, we’re talking about an extra cost of $7,694 on a $250,000 mortgage that is broken two years early.)
+(To put that in dollar terms, you could be looking at an extra $7,000 in penalty cost on a $250,000 mortgage that is broken two years early.)

 Fixed-rate mortgage penalties are almost always calculated based on “the greater of three months interest or interest-rate differential (IRD)”.
 But there are key differences in the actual rates lenders use to calculate your IRD.
 In today’s post I will show you how those differences are magnified in a flat or slightly rising interest-rate environment.
-We’re not talking small potatoes here – today the IRD calculations used by some prominent lenders can trigger a penalty that is more than four times what you would be charged at a wide range of other lenders.
+We’re not talking small potatoes here – today the IRD calculations used by some prominent banks come with a penalty that is more than five times what you would pay at a wide range of other lenders.

-Here is the formula we use to come to that number:
+Here is the formula we use to arrive at that number:

-We then compare this cost to the cost of your IRD penalty, which will generally be calculated in one of three ways: Standard, Discounted or Posted.
+We then compare this cost to the cost of your IRD penalty, which will almost always be calculated using one of three methods: Standard, Discounted or Posted.

 The Standard IRD Penalty